Christopher Meloni: Early life and education

-Meloni attended St. Stephen's School (now St. Stephen's & St. Agnes School) in Alexandria, Virginia, and played quarterback on the football team.
-He studied acting at the University of Colorado at Boulder and graduated with a degree in history in 1983.
-After graduation, Meloni went to New York, where he continued his studies with Sanford Meisner at the Neighborhood Playhouse School of the Theatre as well as the Center for the Media Arts.
+Meloni attended St. Stephen's School, now St. Stephen's & St. Agnes School, in Alexandria, Virginia, where he was a quarterback on the football team.
+After graduating he attended the University of Colorado Boulder where he took acting classes for electives.
+He earned a Bachelor of Arts in history in 1983.
+After college, he went to New York continuing to study acting.
+He took classes with Sanford Meisner at the Neighborhood Playhouse School of the Theatre as well as at the Center for the Media Arts.

-Meloni worked as a construction worker prior to getting his acting break.
-He has also worked as a bouncer, bartender, and personal trainer.

 Career

-Meloni worked his way up the acting ladder with commercials, short-lived TV series, and bit parts in a number of films.
+Meloni acted in commercials, short-lived TV series, and bit parts in a number of films.
 His first noticeable role was the hotheaded son of a Mafia don in the 1996 thriller Bound.
 He appeared as Robbie Sinclair's friend Spike in Dinosaurs in the early 1990s.
-He played criminal Jimmy Liery in eight episodes of NYPD Blue during 1996-1997 and the fiancé of Julia Roberts's character in the 1999 romantic comedy Runaway Bride.
+He played criminal Jimmy Liery in eight episodes of NYPD Blue during 1996–1997, and the fiancé of Julia Roberts's character in the 1999 romantic comedy Runaway Bride.

 From 1998 to 2003, Meloni portrayed the bisexual criminal Chris Keller on the HBO series Oz.
-Law & Order producer Dick Wolf signed Meloni to play Elliot Stabler on Law & Order: Special Victims Unit in 1999.
+Law & Order producer Dick Wolf signed Meloni to portray Elliot Stabler on Law & Order: Special Victims Unit in 1999.
 Meloni appeared on both Oz and Law & Order: SVU simultaneously until Oz was cancelled in 2003.
 Meloni was nominated for the 2006 Emmy Award for Outstanding Lead Actor in a Drama Series for his role as Elliot Stabler.
 In May 2011, Meloni announced that he had been unable to agree on a contract and would not be returning for season 13 of SVU.
 His character was written out as having put in his retirement papers.
 After nearly a decade, Meloni announced in March 2020 that he would be reprising his role of Stabler in the Law & Order franchise on a spin-off show titled Law & Order: Organized Crime.
 Meloni appeared in a crossover event during season 22 of SVU.